Polish Initiative: Ideology

 The Polish Initiative was a progressive, socially liberal, anti-clerical, pro-European, and social-democratic party.
-It was variously described as located on the centre-right, centrist, centre-left or left-wing of the political spectrum.
+It was variously described as located on the right, centre-right, centrist, centre-left or left-wing of the political spectrum.

 The party supported the decentralisation of power and increasing the power of local governments.
 It also supported European integration.
 On social issues, it was against any forms of discrimination, with an emphasis on gender discrimination.
 The party also advocated for the separation of church and state.
 The party also supported increasing the funding of the Polish healthcare system.